Our Purposes

 Biomechanics, Motor Control and Sports Performance

-Neuromechanics and Rehabilitation applied to Movement Disorders
+Neuromechanics, Rehabilitation and Assistive Technologies Applied to Movement Disorders

 01